 Do I need to sign up for each of the weekly CLL classes that I’m interested in once I become a member?

 Yes, you will need to register for each class you’d like to attend.
 Within 36 hours of paying for your CLL membership you will receive links for all annual classes offered during the session, and you will need to register for the classes you would like to attend.

 How do I know where the classes are located that I am taking?

-There are calendar monitors that list all the day’s events (including CLL activities) inside both the Delaware and Chestnut Street entrances.
-On the fourth and fifth floor, CLL classes are also listed on the monitors you’ll see when you get off the elevators.
+There are calendar monitors that list all the day’s events (including CLL activities) inside the Chestnut Street entrance.
+You may also check with the church receptionist at the entrance.

 Where do I go to register for a class or event that I want to sign up for?